 Jana Romanova works with photography and video to accomplish both her personal projects and assignments around the world, at the moment she is based in Saint-Petersburg, Russia.

-Her personal projects are mainly focused on the topics of collective identity and hesitations that arise between a desire to keep our individuality and be accepted by society.
-She works with her subjects as collaborators, using different methods of participatory art and performance and explores different roles photography plays in our society.
+Her work is mainly focused on topics of collective identity and hesitations that arise between a desire to keep our individuality and be accepted by society.
+She works with her subjects as collaborators, using different methods of participatory art and performance.
+Through these experiments she wants to bring more awareness in our perception of such complex concepts as «family», «friendship», «national identity», «enemy» and many others and also study different roles photography plays in our understanding of these concepts.

 Romanova's long-term projects were exhibited at various international exhibitions and festivals such as Copenhagen PhotoFestival (Denmark), Format (Derby, UK), Chobi Mela (Dakha, Bangladesh), Cortona on the Move (Italy), Encontros da Imagem (Braga, Portugal), the Backlight Festival (Tampere, Finland), Encuentros Abietros Festival (Buenos Aires, Argentina) “Perchance to Dream” at Andrea Meislin Gallery (New York, USA), “New Saint-Petersburg” at Nieuw Dakota Gallery (Amsterdam, the Netherlands), Moscow Photobiennale 2016 (Russia), Riga Photography Biennale (Latvia), The Month of Photography in Minsk (Belarus).
 She got several prizes and honorable mentions in photography all over the world.